ELITEv5/SunPLS/Documents/Protocol_Parameters.md

 Number of epochs where price deviation fell within the deadband.

-High values indicate stable market conditions.
+High values indicate stable market conditions with P near R.

 ---

 ## oracleFallbacks

-Number of epochs where oracle fallback modes were used.
+Number of epochs where oracle fallback modes (B or C) were used.

-This metric measures oracle reliability.
+This metric measures oracle reliability over time.

 ---

 ## frozenEpochs

-Number of epochs where no valid price was available.
+Number of epochs where no valid price was available (Mode D).

-The controller freezes policy updates during these events.
+Rate updates are frozen but epochs still advance.

 ---